metadata toggle

 Wash hands after use.

-Do not eat, drink or smoke while handling the product.
+Do not eat, drink or smoke while handling the veterinary medicinal product

 Closantel is very toxic to dung fauna.